A Concise History of Southeast Asia

 To the south, in the neighborhood of modern Hue, a different kingdom was getting started.
 Champa, as that kingdom was called, is first listed in Chinese records under the name "Linyi", and the date of its founding is given as 192 A.D.
 Ruled by a king clad in cotton, with gold necklaces and flowers in his hair, the Chams brought up pearls from the South China Sea and produced amazingly potent drugs and incenses.
 Warriors wore rattan armor and rode elephants in battle, often to raid Chinese settlements.

-Like their neighbors to the south and west, the Chams were Malays.
+Like their neighbors to the south and east, the Chams were Malays.
 Because of their location, Champa was influenced by both Chinese and Indian culture at first.
 Later on, when the Gupta empire arose in India (4th century), a great deal of commerce between India and Champa took place.
 The result was that Champa's culture became totally Indianized.
 Sanskrit was widely used as a sacred language, the kings took on Sanskrit names, and the names of Champa's cities were Sanskrit ones as well: Amaravati (modern Quang Nam), Vijaya (Binh Dinh), Kauthara (Nha Trang), and Panduranga (Phan Rang).
 At the same time Indian and Cham art were identical.

 The mountainous coast of central Vietnam could not provide enough farmland to keep the Chams fed, so from the earliest years their society was ship-oriented, depending on both trade and piracy (with no particular preference) to make a living.
 Most of the raids were directed north towards the Chinese-occupied part of Vietnam, until the Chinese retaliated by destroying Vijaya, the Cham capital, in 446.
 Champa fell under Chinese rule until it regained its independence in 510.
 Thirty years later, the decline of Funan gave the Chams an opportunity to expand south, and they advanced all the way to the edge of the Mekong delta.